na-na-hi/renget/archive/scalylit.md

 > Dragons live in a stereotypically utopic, primitive society with a chieftan and tend to avoid humans. (also so far the only species that can wield magic).
 > **PS 4/5**
 ‪
+**Mating Flight: A Non-Romance of Dragons** (2015) by Bard Bloom Fantasy (xenofiction)
+Pretty strange book but quite fun to read.
+The author clearly had fun writing it too.
+Its a comedy about a set of misfit young dragons who go on a interdimensional trip to fight over who will marry who.
+Can be a bit of a difficult read at times, deliberately so.
+Had to refer to a dictionary several times.
+The dragons are presented as quite alien in their thinking in their thinking and society but in a pretty understandable way?
+Also unbelievably powerful.
+Some anons might not like how they are presented as not being wise paragons of virtue, but very amoral from a human standpoint and the flaws in their society are pretty clear to see.
+But if that doesn't bother you then then book is absurd , witty and explores some interesting themes.
+The book doesn't really have an ending its sequel is clearly meant to be read as one book.
+**ISBN-13** 978-1514840528
+> **DC 4.5/58**
+> Dragons are the central focus of the book, non dragons exist but as clear inferiors to the dragons or side characters.
+No humans.
+> **CA 5/5**
+> "How much dignity dragons are given?"
+No one is really given much dignity in the book but they are clearly far and large the most powerful/ important beings in the setting.
+> **PS ?**
+> Not really sure how to rate this.
+Its a comedy so their entire outlook and philosophies are mostly played for laughs but it does have interesting worldbuilding and detailed explorations as why the dragons are the way they are.
+Interesting themes about power.

 **Scales and Honor: The Dragon's Paladin** (2018) by Justin Lee Fantasy (dragon riding)
 ~~When a human and a dragon love each other very, very much~~